coralproject/ask-docs/docs_dir/user/ask.md

 * **End users**: People who consume content and contribute their own knowledge and experiences, in order to improve the quality of the coverage so that it is closer to their own needs and experiences.
 * **Publishers**: People who want to understand the value of engaging more deeply with segments of the users, in order to better assess how and why to invest smartly in community.

-## Components
+## Architecture

 ![ask-architecture](/images/ask-architecture.svg)

-### Form builder
+# Ask components

+## Create form

+The form builder is located under "Create Form."

 #### Question fields

-Ask allows for multiple field types to be added to a form.
-All fields are validated.
+Ask allows for multiple input field types to be added to a form.
+All fields are validated, except for phone number.
+Each input field also has the option to add a description.

 * **Short Answer**: Provides a single line text input area.
 You can set the character limits.
 * **Long Answer**: Provides a paragraph text input area.
 You can set the character limits.